 So what are the regional divisions of the terms?
 It's not necessarily an American South or Midwestern tradition, but instead is a farming families' trademark.
 Because the Southern and Midwestern states were heavily agricultural, supper was implicitly the lighter, late evening meal and dinner was the larger, main meal of the day.

 According to food historian Helen Zoe Veit in an excellent NPR interview.
 Dinner was traditionally the noon meal, and the biggest meal was in the early afternoon during the 19th centuries to fuel the farmers, their workers, and their families so that they could finish out their day strong and steady.

 With its agricultural history, it's no surprise where the search term 'supper' on Google is most active.
 Wisconsin, South Dakota, North Dakota, Minnesota, and Iowa take home the cake for the most frequent search results.

-The meaning of Sunday supper and the word supper in general is lost to younger generations who now take in a main evening meal and call it dinner.
+The meaning of Sunday supper and the word supper, in general, is lost to younger generations who now take in the main evening meal and call it dinner.
 So, are you from a light supper family or a dinner family?
 Let us know in the comments!